Connect to Imply Polaris over JDBC

 The following steps are required to establish a JDBC connection with Polaris:

-with the cloud region of your Polaris project andCLOUD_PROVIDER
+• REGION: The cloud region of your Polaris project.

-connection property and passing your bearer token as the property value.
+2. To authenticate your connection, define a password connection property and pass your API key as the property value.

 import java.sql.*;